Mic Crenshaw

 Mic Crenshaw (born 1970) is an American recording artist, political activist, and educator living in Portland in the U.S. state of Oregon.
-Mic Crenshaw creates music and musical platforms that connect artists across political and geographic boundaries.

 Biography

 Crenshaw was born on the South Side of Chicago in 1970.
-He graduated high school in Minneapolis, Minnesota, where he became a leading voice for social equity and racial justice.
-In 1992, he moved to Portland, Oregon to focus anti-racist activism into music and music education.
+He graduated high school in Minneapolis, Minnesota, where he argued for social equity and racial justice.
+In 1992, he moved to Portland, Oregon to focus his anti-racist activism into music and music education.
 Over the last twenty years he has recorded and produced more than ten albums.
-Mic Crenshaw recorded and performed with Dead Prez and Immortal Technique, and in 1994 formed the Portland-based hip hop group Hungry Mob as its frontman.
-In 2001, Mic Crenshaw won the Portland Poetry Slam and finished as a national finalist.
-He has served as co-manager of KBOO Community Radio twice since 2015.
+Crenshaw recorded and performed with Dead Prez and Immortal Technique, and in 1994 formed the Portland-based hip hop group Hungry Mob as its frontman.
+In 2001, he won the Portland Poetry Slam and finished as a national finalist.
+He served as co-manager of KBOO Community Radio twice.